Energy Optimization of Wind Turbines via a Neural Control Policy Based on Reinforcement Learning Markov Chain Monte Carlo Algorithm: Simulated Experiments and Analysis

-We evaluate the two approaches using realistic simulated wind conditions.
-The wind has been generated in MATLAB using the Aerospace Toolbox, where it is characterized as the combination of a variable speed with noise.
 Figure \ref{fig: comp wind ref} displays a sample reference wind profile $U_w$ created from a given wind source.
 Convergence to the correct value of $\omega_r$ is the most important factor in determining the best value for $C_p$, as was discussed before.
 The differences in the responses between $\omega_{r_{MPPT}}$ and $\omega_{r_{MCMC}}$, are depicted in Figure \ref{fig: comp wr}.
 According to this figure, $\omega_{r_{MCMC}}$ is more closely maintained at $\omega^{\star}$ whereas, MPPT could not manage to generate a speed close to optimum.

-Figure \ref{fig: comp rl} shows the response of controlled resistance of the load for the RL-MCMC and MPPT where former is more responsive to variations in the speed of wind.
+Figure \ref{fig: comp rl} shows the response of controlled resistance of the load for the RL-MCMC and MPPT where as can be seen the former one is more responsive to variations in the speed of wind.

 The resulting response of the current and voltage in the load also are shown in Figure \ref{fig: comp vl_il}.
-In Fig. \ref{fig: comp wr}, the wind speed does not have a definitive trend.
+In Figure \ref{fig: comp wr}, the wind speed does not have a definitive trend.
 We can see that $\omega_{r_{MCMC}}$ and $V_{L_{MCMC}}$ follow the wind speed closely, and thus they can keep a good $C_p$ value (in synchronous generators, output voltage is generally proportional to rotor speed omitting inductance and resistance effects).
 However, it can be seen that $V_{L_{MPPT}}$ has a definitive increasing trend which suggests that it cannot keep a good $C_p$.

 It is evident from Figure \ref{fig: comp pgen} that the RL-MCMC's generated power can track its nominal value better than its counterpart.
 Figure \ref{fig: comp egen} displays the cumulative energy generated, showing that RL-MCMC can provide more energy and keeps rising above that of MPPT.
 When it comes to the error comparison, MPPT has a greater error between the ideal and actual output energy.
+A numerical comparison of the total wind energy to the output energy of the proposed method and MPPT can be seen in Table \ref{tab: Energy_efficient}.

 The statistical consistency of the two methods were also investigated.
 Since MCMC approaches have a statistical background, it is expected that the results be statistically more consistent.
 We repeated this simulation $10$ times through different real wind waves and measured total energy's mean and standard deviation (SD) for the controllers.
 These simulations were performed for $3$ controllers including $mppt_2$ as well as RL-MCMC and $mppt_1$.
 The results are listed in Table \ref{tab: Total Energy 3}.
 It is clear that MPPTs have nearly four times the energy output-error of the proposed algorithm.
 Furthermore, Table \ref{tab: Energy mean} shows that the MPPTs' SD is high, indicating that their performance is highly sensitive to variations in wind speed, in contrast to RL-MCMC's reliable performance in a wide range of actual wind conditions.